Privacy Policy

 Some of the people mentioned above just use your personal information in the way we tell them.
 However, others (including the Trustee Advisers) may make their own decisions about the way they use this information to provide their services, perform their functions, or comply with their regulatory requirements.
 In such a case, they have responsibilities as controllers in their own right.
 This means that they are subject to the same legal obligations as us in relation to your information, and the rights you have in relation to your information apply to them, too.

 Aptia, the Scheme administrators, will use your personal data together with information from its other clients, on the basis of their legitimate interests, to create insights, reports and other analytics, to learn things and improve its advice, products and services.
 Aptia does this as a controller, acting independently from the Trustee.
-The output of this analytics will not identify particular clients or individuals.
+The output of these analytics will not identify particular clients or individuals.
 For further information, please see Aptia’s own privacy notice which is available at: https://aptia-group.com/en-gb/privacy-notice.
 Aptia’s contact details are provided below in section Queries and further information of this notice.

 Auditors